 U2U relay discovery security policy can be provisioned or preconfigured in the Source UE and Target UE.
 U2U relay discovery security policy specifies what security protection should be applied to the direct discovery message carried in the relay discovery message.
 Security protection can be confidentiality protection, integrity protection, scrambling protection, or none.
 The U2U relay discovery security policy can also indicate that a preconfigured security policy will be used to protect U2U relay discovery message.
 The method of including security policies in U2U relay discovery messages can provide maximum security control flexibility for ProSe relay discovery scenarios.

-Editor's Note: need for discovery security policy is FFS.
+Note 1a: Need for discovery security policy is not addressed in the present document.

 1. The Source UE (Discoverer UE) generates relay discovery message as follows: